2025–26 Professional U18 Development League

-The 2025–26 Professional U18 Development League is the 14th season of the Professional Development League system.
+The 2025–26 Professional U18 Development League was the 14th season of the Professional Development League system.

-There are 29 teams competing, divided into North and South divisions according to their region.
-Three teams joined with Category One status with Birmingham City U18s, Burnley U18s returning after a three season absence and six total seasons and founding member Ipswich Town U18s playing in the U18 Premier League for the very first time after 13 seasons.
-Burnley play in the North Division, while Birmingham City and Ipswich Town play in the South Division.
+29 teams competed, divided into the North and South divisions based on region.
+Birmingham City and Burnley returned to the U18 Premier League after a three-season absence, while founding member Ipswich Town returned to the top flight for the first time in 13 years.
+Burnley played in the North Division, while Birmingham City and Ipswich Town played in the South Division.